Super-entropic black hole with Immirzi hair: Effective theory

-Also, $R$ now stands for the Ricci curvature built with the Levi-Civita connection $\bar{\Gamma}\indices{^{\mu}_{\nu\rho}}$.
-We emphasize that when the Immirzi field relaxes to a constant, say $\gamma_0$, the model \eqref{Holst JF tor solved} boils down to the standard Palatini $f(\mathcal{R})$ gravity in the presence of the additional cosmological term $W(\gamma_0)$ (see discussion in section~\ref{sec:TopologicalBHsolution}).
-Furthermore, we stress the fact the had we chosen from the very beginning to deal in \eqref{action} with models of the type $f(\mathcal{R})+\mathcal{H}$, it would have not altered much the form of \eqref{Holst JF tor solved}.
+and the potential $W$ has to be understood as a function of $\psi$ via the inversion of \eqref{eq: Immirzi reparametrization}.
+We note that the transition to the Jordan frame results in the non-minimal coupling of the scalaron $\phi$, which turns out to multiply the Ricci scalar in the action.
+This is a peculiar feature of $f(\mathcal{R})$-like theories and it will have several implications in the thermodynamic treatment of Section~\ref{BH thermo A}.
+We emphasize that when the Immirzi field relaxes to a constant $\gamma_0$, the model \eqref{Holst JF tor solved} boils down to the standard Palatini $f(\mathcal{R})$ gravity in the presence of the additional cosmological term, due to the potential terms (see discussion in section~\ref{sec:TopologicalBHsolution}).
+Furthermore, we stress the fact that choosing from the very beginning models of the type $f(\mathcal{R})+\mathcal{H}$, with the Holst term outside the argument of the function $f(\cdot)$, does not really alter the form of \eqref{Holst JF tor solved}.
 In this case, indeed, it suffices to redefine the scalar field $\psi$ as $\psi=\sqrt{3}\sinh^{-1}(\gamma/\phi)$ to find again \eqref{Holst JF tor solved}, the only difference consisting in the function $W$, which now also depends on the field $\phi$.
+Now, before dealing in detail with the equations of motion stemming from \eqref{Holst JF tor solved}, we observe that the theory is safely devoid of ghost instabilities, even if the kinetic term of the scalaron appears with the wrong sign.
+In the event of non-minimal coupling, indeed, such a sign is not sufficient to determine the presence of ghost modes and, as discussed in \cite{Fujii2003}, it has to be evaluated in the so called Einstein frame, defined by the metric rescaling $\tilde{g}_{\mu\nu}=\phi g_{\mu\nu}$.
+In this case \eqref{Holst JF tor solved} is recast as